Skip to Main Content

 Drone Operator Services

-Licensed aerial cinematography throughout Romania, fully compliant with Romanian Civil Aeronautical Authority (AACR) regulations.
+Licensed aerial cinematography across Romania, fully compliant with Romanian Civil Aeronautical Authority (AACR) rules.

-Drone filming in Romania is regulated by Romanian Civil Aeronautical Authority (AACR), which sets a maximum altitude of 120m and enforces no-fly zones around airports and controlled airspace, Parliament Palace and government buildings in Bucharest, military installations.
-Required for all drones; EU drone regulations apply; registration via AACR.
-Commercial filming permits typically require 2-4 weeks for specific category permits, making early planning essential for any production requiring aerial cinematography.
+Here is how this works in practice.
+Drone filming in Romania is regulated by Romanian Civil Aeronautical Authority (AACR).
+This sets a maximum altitude of 120m and enforces no-fly zones around airports and controlled airspace, Parliament Palace and government buildings in Bucharest, military installations.
+Needed for all drones.
+EU drone rules apply.
+Sign-ups via AACR.
+Commercial filming permits mostly need 2-4 weeks for specific type permits, making early planning key for any production needing aerial cinematography.

-Our NeedAFixer network connects you with certified drone operators across Romania who hold all required Romanian Civil Aeronautical Authority (AACR) credentials and carry appropriate insurance.
-From sweeping establishing shots over Bucharest to dynamic tracking moves across Cluj-Napoca, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Here is the short of it.
+Our NeedAFixer network connects you with certified drone operators across Romania who hold all needed Romanian Civil Aeronautical Authority (AACR) credentials and carry appropriate insurance.
+From sweeping setting up shots over Bucharest to dynamic tracking moves across Cluj-Napoca, our operators combine pro piloting with cinematic sensibility—while making sure full regulatory compliance at each location.

 Aerial Cinematography Expertise